 - Their leaves grow "clean" and if I strip a lot of them off the branches, to eat in a meal, they require minimal rinsing.
 When I eat them right off the tree, I never rinse them at all!

 - The nutrition God packed into Moringa leaves is legendary.
-Merely eating its leaves has been scientifically proven to dramatically affect one's health, and I have seen some incredible results from eating it, in my own body.
+Merely eating its leaves has been scientifically proven to dramatically affect one's health, and I have seen some incredible results from eating it, myself.

 - Moringa can be grown as an annual in cold climates. or as a perennial in warm ones.
 Being a heat-loving tree, Moringa doesn't like cold temperatures, at all.
 My Moringa Oleiferas and Moringa Stenopetalas should really not still be alive, after this last cold winter, but - they live!